 So streaming this event based multi-structured data and monitor and analyzing this streaming data in order to identify and respond to changing circumstances in real time is major characteristic of big data technologies Specialty Data Types

-It is basically used in online portals for real time ads and promotion
+It basically used in online portals for real time ads and promotion

-In traditional approach data is stored and analyzed but in the big data approach it is analyzed in real time
+In traditional approach data stored and analyzed but in the big data approach it analyzed in real time

 Big Data approach: